TexasInstruments/mcupsdk-core/docs_src/docs/api_guide/developer_guides/bootflow.md

 \inlineVideo{sbl_boot.mp4,SBL BOOT for RPRC,width=50%}

+\cond !SOC_AM263X
+- To understand the steps to use XIP, see \subpage BOOTFLOW_XIP
+\endcond

 ### Booting MCELF application {#BOOTFLOW_MCELF_BOOT}

 - In this case, SBL looks for the **multicore elf** image (refer \ref TOOLS_BOOT for more on multicore elf image)